 My Story

 My name is Nasredinne Younes, and Future Vision was born from my own journey.
-I was born in Sudan, and one morning when I was eight years old, a militia attacked my hometown and my father was killed.
-Eight years later, war started again, forcing me to flee my hometown on foot.
-I stayed in a refugee camp in Tunisia before being brought to the U.S. in 2013.
+I was born in Sudan.
+Lost my father during the Darfur genocide.
+War forced me to run away from my hometown, with nothing but faith and fear in my heart, crossed the Sahara desert to Libya and stayed in a refugee camp in Tunisia before being brought to the United States.
+In 2013.

 In 2022, I returned to Sudan for the first time to visit my family and reconnect with my roots.
 While I had a good time, something was missing.
 I saw so many kids who had lost their fathers, vulnerable children going through incredibly difficult times.
 I couldn’t ignore the call I felt to help these kids, and that's when I started Future Vision.